rgaryaev/pspservice/README.md

 docker run -d -p 8080:8080 pspservice
 ```

-### Usage from cli
+### Usage from CLI
-You have to have Golang development evironment
+You have to have installed Golang development evironment

 ```shell
 git clone https://github.com/rgaryaev/pspservice.git